Turing Sources

 morphogenesis manuscripts

 There is another small collection in the National Archive for the History of Computing at Manchester.
-There are two files of Turing's programming for morphogenesis which are shown as being amongst the treasures of the archive.
+It contains two files of Turing's programming for morphogenesis.
+See the catalogue, page 109.

 Photographs of Alan Turing